JarrettR/QuickJoint/README.md

 Copy the two main files, `quickjoint.inx` and `quickjoint.py` into that folder, and restart Inkscape.

-This extension requires Inkscape 0.91 or newer.
-There were some great changes in the last couple versions, old copies of Inkscape should be upgraded regardless!
+This extension requires Inkscape 1.0 or newer.
+There is a legacy version (v0.91 and v0.92 only probably) available in `Releases` on the sidebar.

 ## Contributing